Exploring Blockchain Interoperability: Solutions and Key Challenges

 Native Validation

 In this type of cross-chain interaction, the destination blockchain is responsible for verifying the state of the source blockchain and confirming the transaction before executing it.
 This is achieved by running a light client of the source chain either on a virtual machine or side by side with the destination chain.
+The main chain often serves as the authoritative backbone, anchoring security and validation for these transactions to ensure trustworthiness across different networks.
+Zero-Knowledge (ZK) light clients can also be used to verify transactions cryptographically without relying on trusted third parties.
 This is the most trust-minimized method of cross-chain communication, but it is also the most expensive.
 It also works best for blockchains running on similar state machines like Ethereum and EVM-based layer-2 networks.

 Challenges of Blockchain Interoperability